top of page

 Repurposed for multitudes

-And for cherished torn maps.
+And for cherished torn maps

-No thoughts of tomorrow, the world shrunken to now, and trapped
+The world shrunken to now, and trapped

-Village duck ponds, tucked between shadow trees, cooling breeze
+Tucked between shadow trees, cooling breeze

-Lush leafy hideaways for migrant children's bashful meetups
+For migrant children's bashful meetups

-Rhymed jump games on dusty sprinkled pebble paths
+Rhymed jump games

 مَنديـلــِك ِ مْنَـيَّل مَنديلـي بــلا نيلـي